IBM-Bluemix-Docs/voice-agent/logging.md

 Logging is automatically enabled for {{site.data.keyword.iva_full}}.
 You can view your voice agent call logs in the _Usage_ dashboard.

 The _Usage_ dashboard shows you quick stats about your service use for the current month and remaining resources available in your plan.
-This information includes the maximum number of concurrent calls encountered in the current month and the maximum number of concurrent calls available in your plan.
-You can also see the number of free minutes included in the plan and the number of minutes that you have already used.
+This information includes the maximum number of concurrent connections that are encountered in the current month and the maximum number of concurrent connections available in your plan.
+You can also see the number of free minutes included in the plan and the number of used minutes.
 The _Call logs_ section follows your _Quick stats_.

-In the _Call logs_ section, you can filter call logs by date and voice agent name to reduce the number of calls displayed and isolate the specific call logs that you're interested in.
+In the _Call logs_ section, you can filter call logs by date and voice agent name to reduce the number of displayed calls and isolate specific call logs.

 To learn more about creating and editing voice agents, see [Managing voice agents](managing.html).